Infusing ERP with Self-Compassion

 Ben Eckstein, LCSW

 Ben Eckstein, LCSW is a therapist specializing in the treatment of OCD, Anxiety, and OC-Related Disorders.
 Ben honed his specialty in OCD while working at McLean Hospital's OCD Institute.
-He's now the owner and director of Bull City Anxiety & OCD Treatment Center in Durham, North Carolina.
+He's now the owner and director of Bull City Anxiety & OCD Treatment Center in Chapel Hill, North Carolina.
 Ben is the vice president of OCD North Carolina, the NC state affiliate of the International OCD Foundation.
 In addition to his clinical work, Ben is a speaker, trainer, and author.
-His first book, Worrying is Optional: Break the Cycle of Anxiety and Rumination That Keeps You Stuck, will be published in November 2023.
+His first book, Worrying is Optional: Break the Cycle of Anxiety and Rumination That Keeps You Stuck, was published in November 2023.

 Boost Search Results